The Linera banner

 2. The bytecode is published to the network on a microchain, and assigned an identifier.

-4. The same bytecode identifier can be used as many times is needed by as many users are needed to create distinct applications.
+4. The same bytecode identifier can be used as many times needed by as many users needed to create distinct applications.

 Importantly, the application deployment lifecycle is abstracted from the user, and an application can be published with a single command: